 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
 The transfer of POWs was completed on June 4.

 According to records kept at the camp by the medical staff, Jean was admitted to Building 4 of the hospital suffering from dysentery, but no date of admission was recorded.
 On Monday, October 12, 1942, at 2:30 A.M., Pvt.
-Jean H. McCone died from dysentery and was buried in the camp cemetery in Plot 3, Row 2, Grave 24.
+Jean H. McCone died from dysentery and was the 1,941 POW to die at the camp, and the medical staff noted that he had no possessions.
+He was buried in the camp cemetery in Plot 3, Row 2, Grave 24.